lucioveloso/bucket2es/README.md

 # Introduction

-This project is a Proof of Concept regarding transferring json files from a Bucket to a ElasticSearch.
+This project is a Proof of Concept regarding transferring json files from a Bucket to an ElasticSearch.
 The technologies involved are:

  * S3
  * Lambda